How to Become a Speech Therapist in Ohio

 An In-Demand Occupation that Promises Job Satisfaction

-In 2016, the Ohio Department of Job and Family Services ranked speech-language pathology as an “in-demand occupation” based on the profession’s good pay and promising future.
-This agency predicts that the number of jobs for SLPs will increase by 16.5% between 2012 and 2022, opening up an average of 176 jobs a year during this period.
+The Ohio Department of Job and Family Services identified speech-language pathology as an “in-demand occupation” based on the profession’s good pay and promising future.

 Two prominent publications featured the high pay and strong level of job satisfaction that comes with practicing as a speech-language pathologist.
-US News & World Report noted the “spike in pay” between 2010 and 2014.
-The average salary earned by SLPs increased by 6.9% during this period.
-The publication ranked speech-language pathology as the 19th best type of health care job.
+US News & World Report ranked speech-language pathology as the 3rd-best type of health care job.

-While the avenues for the employment of SLPs ranges from schools to skilled nursing-care facilities to private clinics, hospitals are a major source of employment.
-The US Department of Labor lists a number of large hospitals in Ohio that employ speech-language pathologists, although this should not be construed as a guarantee of employment:
+While avenues for employment range from schools to skilled nursing-care facilities to private clinics, hospitals are also a major source of jobs.
+The US Department of Labor lists a number of large hospitals in Ohio that employ speech-language pathologists:

 • Akron: Summa St. Thomas Hospital